+There is an expression among creatives that only two types of professionals are unprotected by the system in Belgium: Artists and Prostitutes.
 There has been a gradual shift in how governments approach the cultural sector.
 Subsidies are getting smaller and more targeted towards art forms that are easily commercialisable.
 In a sense, culture is feeling the squeeze of austerity.
 Governments have unwittingly put the cultural sector under pressure by creating a swamp of bureaucracy, where subsidies and support are concerned.
 They are also playing favourites in a gamble that has become known as the fetish of the masterpiece.
 While box office proceeds and awards are a good indicator of what we enjoy watching, they don’t fully elaborate the richness of artistic discourse that is required out of which the masterpiece must blossom.

 Overcoming the austerity and wall of bureaucracy

 Artists fundamentally just want to create, and Belgium’s tendency towards burdensome bureaucracy is creating a seemingly unchartable mess for those who dare make a profession out of their desire to create.
 Enter Auguste Orts, in short, a production house, but upon closer inspection something far more robust.
 Built on the principles of collectivisation, they have developed a model for organising artists that has spurred and inspired many others around the continent.

 Auguste Orts is a production house, in the sense that they produce Artists’ Moving Image, a vague term used to describe audio visual art that is a bit more esoteric.